RoBoT095/printnotes/DEVLOG.md

 - Wait on files to be created before opening screen to avoid "Error loading file" on certain devices
 - Add "Find in File" feature
 - Maybe a toggle to disable markdown rendering from Grid/List view
-- Add more markdown syntax: [definition lists](https://www.markdownguide.org/extended-syntax/#definition-lists), and [footnotes](https://www.markdownguide.org/extended-syntax/)
+- Add more markdown syntax: [footnotes](https://www.markdownguide.org/extended-syntax/)

 ## Notes: